ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 6.3.3: December 10, 2020 =
+- Fix: Prevent a notice from showing up in WordPress 5.6 when editing a post.

 = 6.3.2: November 24, 2020 =
 - Tweak: We improved performance by tweaking some of the contextual insights using report data.
 - Fix: Automatic inserting of the inline popular posts widget was not working as expected for sites using languages with multi-byte characters.